 Among many awards throughout the years, he received the 2004 Lifetime Achievement Award from the Smithsonian Cooper-Hewitt, National Design Museum, for his profound and meaningful long-term contribution to the contemporary practice of design.

 “Design is one activity, art is another, and they have different objectives” Glaser recently told.
 “Design is purposeful and intends to accomplish a goal, which is premeditated and defined at the beginning [whereas] what art does is guide you towards avoiding premeditation.
 It illuminates what is real and what is not real.”

 Yet in the hands of a master, there is interplay between the commercial aims of design and the illuminative possibilities of art, and this can readily be seen in Glaser’s posters, of which he has made more than 450 since 1965.

-Some, like his 1967 Bob Dylan poster for Columbia Records, are icons; others, like his series celebrating “I Love New York,” evoke his best-known work.
+Some, like his 1967 Bob Dylan poster for Columbia Records, are literally iconic; others, like his series celebrating “I Love New York,” evoke his best-known work.
 Milton Glaser Posters includes them all, with Glaser’s own commentary describing his thought process and inspiration.
 The book is a delight for the art lover, an education in visual expression, and an entertaining journey through the cultural life of half a century, all rolled into a single compact, intense volume.

 Tags/ Graphic Design, Origins, logo, poster, Milton Glaser, Academy of Fine Arts, New York Magazine, Patrick Argent, Milton Glaser Posters, #ILoveNewYork, Bob Dylan, Columbia Records, Fulbright Scholarship, National Design Museum, Lifetime Achievement Award, Pushpin Studios, Centre Georges Pompidou, Museum of Modern Art, Clay Felker, School of Visual Arts